tdjndv/weather-etl/README.md

 - Follows a simple ETL pipeline

 ## Note
-- It gives me a better understanding of the concepts of data engineering
+- It gives me a better understanding of the concepts of data engineering (ETL)
 - It gives me more accurate (different regions even within a city) real time weather report and it's minimalistic command line based